 If during your training an illness, injury, or an emergency should arise that will cause an interruption of your training, you may after seeking advice from the campus director, and obtaining permission from a school official, the leave of absence is granted.
 For the school to grant a request for a leave of absence the school must have reasonable assurance that the student will return from the leave of absence.
-The leave of absence together with any additional leave of absences must not exceed a total of 180 days in a twelve-month period.
-A request for a leave must be made in writing, include the reason for the leave, and signed by the student prior to the leave, unless unforeseen circumstances prevent the student from doing so.
-For example, if a student were injured in a car accident and needed a few weeks to recover before returning to the institution, the student would not have been able to request a leave in advance.
-The institution may grant the unforeseen leave with documentation of the decision and the request from the student.
+The leave of absence together with any additional leave of absence must not exceed a total of 180 calendar days in a twelvemonth period.
+A request for a leave of absence must be made in writing, including the reason for the leave, and signed by the student prior to the leave, unless unforeseen circumstances prevent the student from doing so.
+For example, if a student were injured in a car accident and needed a few weeks to recover before returning to the institution, the student would not have been able to request a leave of absence in advance.
+The institution may grant unforeseen leave with documentation of the decision and the request from the student.
 In the previous example the beginning date of the approved leave would be determined by the institution to be the first date the student was unable to attend because of the incident.
 It is reasonable to expect that the student will return after the leave.
 A student granted a leave that meets these criteria is not considered to have withdrawn, and no refund calculation is required at that time.
-This leave of absence should have no effect on the student's attendance rate or academic grade point average.
+If a student takes an unapproved leave of absence, they will be withdrawn.
+This leave of absence should have no effect on the student's attendance rate or academic grade average.
 While on leave, the student will not accrue any additional charges or absent hours, therefore not affecting satisfactory progress.
-A leave of absence will extend the students contract period and maximum timeframe by the same number of days in the leave of absence.
+A leave of absence will extend the students' contract period and maximum timeframe by the same number of calendar days in the leave of absence.
 Changes to the contract period on the enrollment agreement must be initialed by all parties or an addendum must be signed and dated by all parties.
-The satisfactory progress status prior to the leave will be reinstated upon return from the leave.
-If a student does not return to the institution at the expiration of an approved leave the student's withdrawal date, for the purpose, of calculating a refund is always the students last day of attendance.
+The satisfactory progress status, prior to the leave will be reinstated upon return from the leave.
+If a student does not return to the institution at the expiration of an approved leave the student's withdrawal date, for the purpose of calculating a refund is always the students' last day of attendance.